 Priced well over £6 for 24 tablets, one must wonder ‘is it worth the money?’
 Both ibuprofen and paracetamol can be purchased at a considerably lower price when bought individually.

 Nuromol is a Pharmacy only medicine (P) containing two active ingredients ibuprofen and paracetamol:

 - Ibuprofen 200mg per tablet

 - Paracetamol 500mg per tablet

-Ibuprofen belongs to a group of medication called nonsteroidal anti-inflammatory drug (NSAID).
-It has fever and pain reducing properties.
-It stops the production of certain ‘chemical’ in the body which are responsible for inflammation and swelling.
+Ibuprofen belongs to a group of medications called nonsteroidal anti-inflammatory drugs (NSAIDs).
+It has a fever and pain-reducing properties.
+It stops the production of certain ‘chemicals’ in the body which are responsible for inflammation and swelling.

-This is a great alternative to other pharmacy only combinations products such as co-codamol, which is associated with the number of adverse side effects, tolerance, dependence and risk of addiction.
+This is a great alternative to other pharmacy-only combinations products such as co-codamol, which is associated with a number of adverse side effects, tolerance, dependence, and risk of addiction.

 - A dose of two Nuromol tablets is significantly superior to a dose of 400mg of ibuprofen or 1000mg of paracetamol when taken alone (at 30 minutes post-dose and from 2-4 hours post-dose)

 - A dose of one Nuromol tablet (ibuprofen 200mg & paracetamol 500mg) was significantly superior to 1000mg paracetamol, but not to 400mg of ibuprofen in management of pain.